andrewdpoh/Bamboo_Docs/docs/Client/GUI/widgets.md

 ![tabs](../../img/GUI_images/tabs.png)

-At the bottom of the widget is a CTk.CTkTabview() widget, which by default contains 2 tabs, TEAMCHAT and MAIN CONSOLE.
+At the bottom of the widget is a CTk.CTkTabview() widget, which by default contains 2 tabs, TEAMCHAT and CONSOLE.
 It can have up to 7 additional tabs for running agents.
 The class is defined in /handler/gui/widgets/tabs.py.

 ### Teamchat